-The development of technology has been the greatest influence on travel especially in the last 150 years.
+The development of technology has had a great influence on travel especially in the last 150 years.
 Steam, the internal combustion engine, diesel and electricity, the jet engine and supersonic technology have increasingly provided faster and more comfortable travel opportunities to ever wider numbers of people.

-Technology has also enabled a move away from mass travel.
+Technology has also enabled a move towards customized travel.
 The offer is no longer “any car as long as it’s a black Model T” but travel customized by mode, time, cost and design.

 More recently electronic technology has offered a substitute to physical travel as a result of the internet and associated social networking in real time.